chrisknapp98/meditation-backend/README.md

 In the shown Machine Learning architecture, the visualization outlines the fundamental structure.
 During meditation data like heart rate, binaural beats, breathing multiplier, and visualization type over time, are captured over time.
 Long Short-Term Memory networks (LSTMs) are perfect for such time-series data.
 LSTMs are widely used in time-series analysis, forecasting, and language modeling due to their efficacy in handling temporal dependencies.

 LSTMs in this context take arrays as input, formed by parameters over time during meditation.
 The LSTM processes the data, utilizing the last 60 seconds' meditation data as a base and combining it with a proposed next meditation configuration (Shape 3 (data points) x 4 (parameters) x 15 time steps).
 An optimization loop integrates 50 random suggestions with past session data into the LSTM.
 This process occurs in the Predict method of the LSTM network, treating the minimum heart rate as the target, means it is a regression problem.
 The final outcome is the optimal configuration where the model delivers the lowest recorded heart rate.

+We used TensorFlow and Keras as technologies, and we implemented everything using Python.

 Zooming into the LSTM network's details, the architecture of the actual LSTM model is shown in the next visualization.